DS-100/DS-100.github.io/sp23faq.md

 - EE 16A or Math 54 or Stat 89A.
 This may be satisfied concurrently with Data 100, but we strongly recommend that you finish a linear algebra course before taking Data 100.

 ---
 ## Will the official prerequisites be enforced?
+How can I request an exception?

 The official prerequisites _are being strictly enforced by CDSS_.
 Decisions on any requests for exceptions to this policy are being made by the CDSS advisors.
 To request an exception see the Data Science Program's [2023 Spring Courses Enrollment page](https://data.berkeley.edu/academics/undergraduate-programs/courses/2023-spring-courses). _Do not email instructors about this_ as we are not making these decisions at all.